This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are

 If you have a child with CP, there are several reasons you may need a cerebral palsy lawyer.
 Not only do you need a lawyer, but you need s qualified one with specific knowledge and experience with cases involving children with cerebral palsy and disabilities.

 Another reason may be less urgent but may come up eventually.
 As your child gets older, he or she may experience discrimination.
 In school, you may find that your child is not being provided with the same education as others or getting necessary accommodations.
 A lawyer who understands disabilities and civil rights can help you get services and access for your child.

-Finally, a lawyer may be necessary to help you make all kinds of legal and financial decisions and draft document that are necessary when you have a disabled child.
+Finally, a lawyer may be necessary to help you make all kinds of legal and financial decisions and draft documents that are necessary when you have a disabled child.

 How the Right Lawyer Can Help You and Your Child

 A reliable birth injury attorney will take you through the process and give you the best chance of winning the justice of getting the compensation that will provide for your child’s care.

 The lawyer you choose to trust with your legal needs can be your guide throughout your child’s life.
-This legal expert can help you draft important legal documents regarding your child’s care, for instance, or help you establish a trust or conservatorship.
+This legal expert can help you draft critical legal documents regarding your child’s care, for instance, or help you establish a trust or conservatorship.